AY2526S1-CS2103T-T16-4/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd donor in the BloodNet system.
 * `find Betsy` followed by `delete 1` deletes the 1st donor in the result of the `find` command.

+### Adding a donation record: `adddonation`

+This command can be used to add a donation record for a donor.

+Format: `adddonation p/DONOR_LIST_INDEX d/DONATION_DATE v/BLOOD_VOLUME`

+* Adds a donation record for the donor corresponding to the specified `DONOR_LIST_INDEX`.
+* The index refers to the index number shown in the displayed donor list.
+* The index **must be a positive integer** 1, 2, 3, …​
+* DONATION_DATE must be in the *dd-MM-yyyy* format
+* BLOOD_VOLUME **must be a positive integer** strictly **less than 500**.

+Examples:
+* `adddonation p/1 d/15-10-2025 v/200` adds a donation record for the 1st donor, with a blood volume of 200ml donated on 15-10-2025.

 ### ⚠️ Deleting a donation record: `deletedonation`